illumio/illumio-py/.github/CONTRIBUTING.md

 Pull requests please follow the standard github PR process.

+### Sign the CLA

+When submitting a pull request, you will be prompted to to sign the Illumio [Contributor License Agreement](CLA.md).
+The signature is then stored remotely so the process only needs to be completed once.

 ## Testing

-Please add unit tests for new functionality to the best of your ability.
+Make sure to add unit tests to cover any new functionality.
+When making changes to existing code, add any necessary regression tests, and/or change existing tests where needed.

 Run tests against all supported python versions with ```make test```.
+Tests are run using the `tox` library.
+It's recommended to install python environments with [`pyenv`](https://github.com/pyenv/pyenv) and install the [`tox-pyenv` library](https://pypi.org/project/tox-pyenv/) to test against multiple versions at once.

 ## Documentation